Full course description

-The Professional Credential in Foundations of Supply Chain Management
+W. P. Carey Certificate in Foundations of Supply Chain Management

 Supply chain management is focused on data-driven changes that help an organization run more efficiently, infuses adaptability throughout the business operation, and often results in more sustainable business practices.
-Unlock the foundational and advanced knowledge you need to tackle, resolve, and manage complex problems that confront supply chain managers with the Professional Credential in Foundations of Supply Chain Management from ASU.
+Unlock the foundational and advanced knowledge you need to tackle, resolve, and manage complex problems that confront supply chain managers with the Certificate in Foundations of Supply Chain Management from ASU.

 The credential can either be completed on its own for no academic credit, or applied as 12 hours of completed courses upon successful admission to the Online MS-SCM program.
 A reflection of ASU's reputation for innovation, the professional credential is a precursor to the material you'll learn in the Online MS-SCM, and allows you to earn a qualified professional credential in addition to your master's degree.

 - Expert instruction by the Department of Supply Chain Management at the W. P. Carey School of Business, consistently ranked among the top 3 for undergraduate and MBA supply chain specialties by U.S. News & World Report

 - Take courses one at a time for 7 1/2 weeks, 100% online